-Many students and families borrow loans to assist in financing a college education.
+Many students and families borrow from federal and private loan programs to assist in financing a college education.
 Loans are considered part of the family’s investment in a student’s education and become the student’s and/or family’s responsibility to manage and repay once the student graduates.

-Loans can come from federal or private lenders.
-They must be repaid with interest and, in many cases, include additional fees to obtain the loan.
+Regardless of lender, loans must be repaid with interest and, in many cases, include additional fees to obtain (origination fees).

 Compare loan programs, then choose the one that best suits your needs and goals.